FullstackAcademy/StudentsApp/readme.md

 2. Run `npm install` before attempting to run the application.

-3. Run `npm run setup-[platform]` to start the application in the appropriate platform emulator.
+3. Run `npm run setup-ios` to build the application in the appropriate platform simulator.

+##Running the App

+Once you have followed the installation instructions above, run `npm run ios` to start the simulator